Ferris-Labs/site-draft/content/en/docs/Developer_Guide/development-lifecycle.md

 Upload the new script to the Service.
 Once you upload the script you will have 2 scripts and you can change the order in which they are run by clicking and dragging.
 When you run the service you will also note that boh scripts have access to the properties of the incoming event.

-### Add and Retrieve Service Specific Configurations
+### Add Service Specific Configurations and Secrets

 Service specific configurations are often a requirement.
 In order to set up specific configurations for your service please create a file named **config.json** and upload it to the service.